 - Avoid drying clothes inside on racks - moisture will be released into the house.
 A covered outside area is better.

-- Dryers should be vented to the outside - so moisture doesn't make your house damp.
+- Vented dryers should be vented to the outside - so moisture doesn't make your house damp.

 - Avoid overloading and over-drying.